esno/locky/README.md

 `iv` has to be generated on sender site and has to be **unique** for each message.
 `crypt` is the encrypted token used at luks encryption.

+# luksd

+a daemon to localy unlock luks container.
+It opens an `unix socket` and waits for password entries.
+This is a separate daemon to avoid the situation that a piece of software is running with root privileges and opens a publicly available udp socket.

+## build instructions

+    make luksd

+## USAGE

+    locky <luksDevice> <luksName> <socketOwner> <socketGroup>

+# unlock

+`unlock` is the reference cli client for `locky` written in lua.

+## generate keys

+    make keys

+## USAGE

+    unlock <privateKey>